Yovani Gallardo: Texas Rangers (second stint)

 On April 13, 2018, Yovani Gallardo signed a minor-league contract with the Texas Rangers.
 He was called up on June 17 to replace Doug Fister in the rotation.
 He elected free agency on October 29.

 Scouting report

 Gallardo had a five-pitch repertoire consisting of a four-seam fastball, a curveball, a slider, a changeup, and a cutter.
 His fastball was generally clocked between 92 and 95 mph, occasionally reaching as high as 96, the curve was thrown hard in the upper 70s to lower 80s, and the slider was usually in the mid-80s and had a late sharp break.
 When he was in the minors, his curveball was considered the best curveball in the minor leagues.
 He somewhat phased out his changeup in the later years of his career.
 He then began to throw a cutter in the upper 80s to supplement his changeup.

 Personal life

-Gallardo is married to Patricia; the couple has a son named Yovani, Jr.They also have 2 twins name Zayra, and Zoey Gallardo They reside in Fort Worth, Texas.
+Gallardo is married.
+The couple has three children, including one pair of twins.
+They reside in Fort Worth, Texas.